PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 - The Lapidary can learn any number of character types in a row.
 - It is reccomended to give between half and a third of the grimoire.
 Generally 3 or more for a better experience.
 - Show the types by showing numbers using your hand, 1 representing Townsfolk, 2 representing Outsider, 3 representing Minion and 4 representing Demon.

+# Conservationist

+- Once per game, if a player would die, they don`t & another might die instead.

+*Leave us alone, don't break this down.
+Our home is on the line.*

+**The Conservationist tries to make sure the mining operation stops.**
+- The Conservationist can prevent a player from dying at any time, day or night.
+- When a death is prevented, the storyteller can choose another to die but doesn't have to.
+- We reccomend using the ability during the earlier days, using it later can feel unfair as the players had little power to prevent it.

+# Moonshiner

+- 1 of the Demons alive good neighbours is drunk.

+*Come take a sip, home made to heighten our spirits.